 Things to do in Pedro Vicente Maldonado, Ecuador

-Pedro Vicente Maldonado, located west of the province of Pichincha in mega diverse Ecuador is a great destination to enjoy natural activities.
-This area is part of the Choco–Andino Model Forest, one of the most biodiverse and vulnerable ecosystems on the planet, attracting tourists to visit its waterfalls, rivers and due to the diversity.
+Pedro Vicente Maldonado, located west of the province of Pichincha in mega-diverse Ecuador is a great destination to enjoy natural activities.
+This area is part of the Choco–Andino Model Forest, one of the most biodiverse and vulnerable ecosystems on the planet, attracting tourists to visit its waterfalls, rivers, and due to its diversity.

 Pedro Vicente Maldonado is named after the 18th-century Ecuadorian scientist Pedro Vicente Maldonado.
-The city has a warm humid weather, with an average of 16°C and attracts local and international tourists year round.
+The city has warm humid weather, with an average of 16°C, and attracts local and international tourists year-round.

 Top things to do

-A short drive will bring you to the place where you start this short 15 minute hike to the blue waterfall.
-This place offers beautiful scenery, outstanding views and a great opportunity to recharge close to nature.
+A short drive will bring you where you start this short 15-minute hike to the blue waterfall.
+This place offers beautiful scenery, outstanding views, and a great opportunity to recharge close to nature.
 The waterfall is formed by river Negrito and is a must for visitors to Pedro Vicente Maldonado.

-If you are a birder and love birdwatching as much as we do in my family, you get to visit the lookout Mirador los Bancos.
+If you are a birder and love birdwatching as much as we do in my family, you get to visit the lookout Mirador Rio Blanco in Los Bancos.
 This is a wonderful place that offers accommodation, food and attracts visitors due to its awe-inspiring view over the cloud forest.

 What and where to eat